uport-project/uport-credentials/docs/reference/index.md

 Given a transaction object, similarly defined as the web3 transaction object, it creates a JWT transaction request and appends addtional request options.

-### credentials.createTxRequest(txObj, [id]) ⇒ <code>String</code>
-Given a transaction object, similarly defined as the web3 transaction object, it creates a JWT transaction request and appends addtional request options.

 **Kind**: instance method of [<code>Credentials</code>](#Credentials)
 **Returns**: <code>String</code> - a transaction request jwt